Sinaaaa/wvkbd/README.md

 ## Features

-This my fork of wvkbd, beyond a custom HU layout I have also made some minor changes to fit my needs.
+This is my fork of wvkbd, beyond a custom HU layout I have also made some minor changes to fit my needs:

+-large side margins so it looks palatable on a large display.

+-Fully transparent layer shell background, so it doesn't draw over vertical bars.

+-Added a tacky red exit button, so I can close the keyboard more easily.

 ## Install